SunlayGGX/Storm/README.md

 #### Simulation (faculative)
 - **allowNoFluid (boolean, facultative)**: If true, we will allow the scene config file to not have any fluid (useful for testing rigid body features without minding particles while developping).
 Default is false.
+- **stateRefreshFrameCount (positive integer, facultative)**: Specify how many frame before the next system state refresh.
+This value must be a positive integer.
+0 means the state refresh is disabled.
+Default is 0.

 ### Scene Config